Services Offered

 Referrals,

-Renewed Beginnings Clinic is a dedicated facility in Louisville, KY, committed to transforming lives and providing hope for those battling addiction.
-We offer state-of-the-art services tailored to meet the unique needs of each individual on their journey to recovery.
-Grounded in the principles of harm reduction, our approach integrates medication-assisted treatment, therapy, psychiatric services, and peer support to foster lasting positive outcomes.
-Our comprehensive range of services includes outpatient services, medication management, counseling modalities, aftercare support, and informational resources for patients and their families.
+Located in Louisville, KY, Renewed Beginnings Clinic is a dedicated facility committed to transforming lives and offering hope to individuals battling addiction.
+We provide state-of-the-art services tailored to meet the unique needs of each person on their journey to recovery.

 Methadone is a medication used to treat Opioid Use Disorder (OUD).
 Methadone, a long-acting opioid agonist, reduces opioid craving and withdrawal and blunts or blocks the effects of opioids.
 Taken daily, it is available in liquid, powder and diskettes forms.
 Patients taking methadone to treat OUD must receive the medication under the supervision of a practitioner.
 After a period of stability (based on progress and proven, consistent compliance with the medication dosage), patients may be allowed to take methadone at home between program visits.
 The length of time a person receives methadone treatment varies.
 Methadone is safe and effective, when taken as prescribed.
 Methadone medication is specifically tailored for the individual patient (and doses are often adjusted and readjusted).